a22057916w/Studio/LAMP.md

 pacman -S php
 ```
 #### Using libphp
 It is suitable for a light request load.
-It also requires you to change the **mpm** module, which may cause problems with other extensions (e.g. it is not compatible with #HTTP/2).
+It also requires you to change the **mpm**(Multi-Processing Module) module, which may cause problems with other extensions (e.g. it is not compatible with #HTTP/2).

 Install `php7-apache` for PHP 7 or `php-apache`
 ```